Israel reports 8 combat deaths as troops battle Hezbollah in Lebanon and fears of a wider war mount

 The Israeli military said it intercepted many of the incoming Iranian missiles, though some landed in central and southern Israel and two people were lightly wounded by shrapnel.

-Several missiles landed in the Israeli-occupied West Bank, where one of them killed a Palestinian worker from Gaza who had been stranded in the territory since the war broke out.
+Several missiles landed in the Israeli-occupied West Bank, killing a Palestinian worker from Gaza stranded in the territory since the war broke out.

 Israeli Prime Minister Benjamin Netanyahu vowed to retaliate, saying Iran “made a big mistake tonight and it will pay for it.”